KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 tags: [PowerShell, PSCustomObject]
 ---

-I want to take a step back and talk about hashtables.
+I want to take a step back and talk about [hashtables](https://technet.microsoft.com/en-us/library/hh847780.aspx).
 I use these all the time now.
-I was teaching someone about them after our user group meeting last night and I realised I had the same confusion about them at first that he had.
+I was teaching someone about them after our user group meeting last night and I realized I had the same confusion about them at first that he had.
 Hashtables are really important in Powershell so it is good to have a solid understanding of them.

 # Hashtable as a collection of things
 I want you to first see a Hashtable as a collection in the traditional definition of a hashtable.
 This gives you a fundamental understadning of how they work when they get used for more advanced stuff later.
 Skipping this understanding is often a source of confusion.

 ## What is an array?
-Before I jump into what a Hashtable is, I need to mention arrays first.
+Before I jump into what a Hashtable is, I need to mention [arrays](https://technet.microsoft.com/en-us/library/hh847882.aspx) first.
 For the purpose of this discussion, an array is a list or collection of values or objects.

     $array = @(1,2,3,5,7,11)